William Ranson and Ellen Hunter Ranson

 After purchasing the house in 2006 the Raines undertook a massive restoration process.
 A lightening fire in 2005 caused extensive damage down one side of the house.
 The beautiful wraparound veranda had to be completely taken apart and put back together.
 Of the 18 columns around the porch, 17 were saved along with most of the original railings.
 Other porches on the side and back of the house also underwent a complete renovation.
 During their renovation, they updated all of the plumbing and electrical.
 Heat and air were added.
 The original windows and doors were repaired with most original hardware preserved.

 After the purchase of the Ranson House in December 2017, the new owner, Ellen Loncz went to work creating a magical and elegant new theme inside of the historic home that is now known as Hunter House and Gardens.
 The new vision included plans for a “Gathering Garden” an always green, private venue outside of the home.
 The gardens will be the focal point for events offering a wide array of event layout possibilities as well as providing many stunning photo opportunities with its lush landscaping.
 The farmhouse estate and gardens is a perfect setting for hosting events with seating up to 150 guests.

-we want to offer options when it comes to planning your events.
-That’s why we are offer a “change your date” within 12 months for all events booked at Hunter House through February of 2021.
+we offer options when it comes to planning your events. including a “change your date” within 12 months for all events booked at Hunter House through July of 2021.